Johns Hopkins COVID-19 Testing Dashboard

-The data linked below shows the cumulative counts for positive cases prior to the current academic year.
+The data below shows the cumulative counts for positive cases for June – July 2021.
 These data are static counts.

 Additional information and definitions

-Positive Cases: The number of individuals within the Johns Hopkins University community who have tested positive for COVID-19 on tests conducted by Johns Hopkins University as well as self-tests.
+Positive Cases: The number of individuals within the Johns Hopkins University community who have tested positive for COVID-19.
 Student data includes undergraduates, graduate students, and medical students.
 Post-doctoral fellows, medical residents and clinical fellows, and medical house staff are included in the employee counts.
 Johns Hopkins Health System (including Johns Hopkins Hospital) employees are not represented in these counts.
 The data displayed on the dashboard correspond to date of test result and not date of sample collection.

 • Phase 1: Resuming low-density activities